aguynaldo/zabbix5-installations/zabbix-all-in-one/README.md

 ## Using Vagrant

-This scripts will to install mysql-server, zabbix-server, zabbix-frontend all in only one server.
+These scripts will to install mysql-server, zabbix-server, zabbix-frontend all in only one server.

 1. Clone this repository